• Skip to primary navigation

 As long as you stack the salad correctly, starting with the dressing on the bottom, the harder veggies/fruits next, followed by the proteins, then softer veggies/fruits, seeds/cheeses, and then topped off with the greens, all sealed tightly, you can bet your salad will last you all week.

-This means you can make the same salad for a meal every day of the week (like I did with this amaze-balls salad) or you can make a different salad and enjoy a little more variety each day with these 4 mason jar salad recipes I’ve got for you today.
+This means you can make the same salad for a meal every day of the week (like I did with this amazing mason jar salad) or you can make a different salad and enjoy a little more variety each day with these 4 mason jar salad recipes I've got for you today.

 Taco Salad Recipe with Creamy Cilantro Lime Dressing